Tophat-Guy99/MultiLingo/README.md

 So there's like, a lot of stuff to install/import

 ## Libraries to install (at least what I had to do)
-So the following libraries to install (using "pip install 'name'" in terminal)
+So the following libraries to install (using "pip install 'name'" in terminal) (assuming you are using macOS)
 - python-dotenv
 - langchain
+- langchain-core
+- langchain-community
 - SpeechRecognition
 - pyttsx3
 - py3-tts (came across an error, had to do this to get tts working) If the command 'pip' is not found, use pip3 instead.

-## If it still doesn't work even though you installed it
-Now for some reason even though I've install this stuff on my mac it doesn't work in vscode so what I had to do was:
+## To run the code:
+- Open terminal
-- Go into vscode
+- Go to the folder directory for the coursework
-- Create a virtual environment (cmd + shift + p)
-- Select .venv
-- Select days_1_2_requirements.txt
-- Any warnings should go away
-Keep in mind that this only works in vscode, this does NOT work in IDLE.
-Maybe my macbook libraries are just screwed up, so someone else test the first option to see if it works.
+- Run the following command: "python main.py"
+- If the program asks for permission to use your microphone, accept it.

 ## env files
 So at the moment once you've opened up the folder, create a new text file called "env", and inside it, you'll put an API key inside that.